-In my search for the perfect grown-up scooter I considered dozens of factors.
-There are literally thousands of scooters on the market, most of which are flimsy pieces of thin metal with crappy wheels…not suitable for serious use from anyone, let along adults.
-The main considerations which helped me narrow down this field (in order of importance) were:
+In my search for the perfect grown-up scooter, I considered dozens of factors in addition to the ones I mentioned above.
+There are literally thousands of scooters on the market, most of which are flimsy pieces of thin metal with crappy wheels…not suitable for serious use from anyone, let alone adults.
+Let’s delve a little deeper into the main considerations which helped me narrow down the field.
+In order of importance, they were:

-Deck Size: I did a fair amount of scootering in my youth so, when the boys at the therapeutic home I worked at heard of my scooter skills, they took me to the skate park and challenged me.
-I had to borrow a scooter from one of the boys and, much to my chagrin, my size 13 foot was the size of the entire deck.
+Deck Size: I did a fair amount of scootering in my youth, so when the boys at the therapeutic home I worked at heard of my skills, they took me to the skate park and challenged me.
+I had to borrow a scooter from one of the boys, and much to my chagrin, my size 13 foot was the size of the entire deck.
 Because of that, I was unable to ride comfortably, let alone quickly or aggressively.
 A comfortable scooter is one on which you can comfortably rest both feet on the deck, one in front of the other.